A Parallel Architecture

 About Michael Hsu Office of Architecture

-Formerly Michael Hsu Design Office, Michael Hsu Office of Architecture was founded in 2005.
-From the beginning, the focus has been on locally engaged, design-driven architecture and interiors in Austin.
-Michael Hsu is founding principal.
-There are three partners at MHOA: Jay Colombo, Maija Kreishman, and Micah Land.
-Working in residential, commercial, and restaurant spaces, the firm is especially focused on using natural materials, and they’re active in many re-use projects.
-The firm is committed to sustainability and decreasing their carbon footprint.
-They also try to assemble teams of local craftsmen and artists to create furnishings, light fixtures, textiles, and artwork whenever possible.
-MHOA earned the 2016 AIA Austin Firm Achievement Award.
-The firm is also a certified Minority-Owned Business Enterprise in Austin.
+The Michael Hsu Office of Architecture (MHOA) was founded in 2005.
+Since the beginning, the studio has been focused on locally engaged architecture and design-driven interiors in the Austin area.
+Founding principal Michael Hsu works with partners Jay Colombo, Maija Kreishman, and Micah Land in handling projects for residential, commercial, and restaurant markets.
+The firm is committed to sustainability and decreasing their carbon footprint by using natural materials and working in reuse projects.
+They also assemble teams of local craftsmen and artists to create furnishings, light fixtures, textiles, and artwork whenever possible.
+The studio is a certified Minority-Owned Business Enterprise in Austin and its team’s quality work has earned MHOA the 2016 AIA Austin Firm Achievement Award.

-Considered one of the premier restaurant architects in Austin, MHOA designed Uchiko, the sister restaurant to one of the most popular in Austin, Uchi.
+MHOA designed Uchiko, the sister restaurant of Uchi, one of the most popular dining establishments in Austin.
 A simple Japanese farmhouse serves as the inspiration for the design.
 Solid bronze, hard stained brick, rough sawn walnut, and wood siding are all parts of the color palette used in the space.
 The light fixtures, which are custom walnut boxes, are hung from a branch-like structure.
 A wall of vintage cabinets separates the bar from the dining space.
 Another restaurant design is La Condesa.
-A cast-in concrete stair is in the center of the space and leads to a bar upstairs from the restaurant.
-The striking cascading light fixture was custom installed by the architect, and there is a vibrant collage wall installation created by the artist collective, Sodalitas.
+A cast-in concrete stair is in the center of the space and leads to a bar on the second level of the restaurant.
+Other features include striking, cascading light fixtures custom-installed by the architect and a vibrant collage wall installation created by the artist collective Sodalitas.